netdata/netdata/collectors/python.d.plugin/rethinkdbs/README.md

-# RethinkDBs monitoring with Netdata
+# RethinkDB monitoring with Netdata

-Monitors the health metrics of RethinkDBs.
+Collects database server and cluster statistics.

 Following charts are drawn: